mcdemarco/conclar/public/info.md

 ## Areas, Hours & Locations

-*All convention activities are located to the left side as you enter the hotel lobby from the front door.
+*All convention activities are located to the left as you enter the hotel lobby from the front entrance, except for the Con Suite, which is in a hotel room (1645) this year.
 See the main Boskone site for [maps](https://boskone.org/venue/maps/).*

 The hours listed below are for Eastern Standard Time (UTC -0500).